Major Projects Clause Samples

 (e) if disagreements cannot be resolved through the dispute resolution mechanisms, each Party may exercise its authority to make decision(s).

-MAJOR PROJECTS.
-The Borrower undertakes that it will provide the Lead Arrangers with disclosure of every Major Project undertaken by one or more Group Members either, in the case of a project whose capital cost to the Smedvig Group on a consolidated basis is originally budgeted to exceed one hundred million Dollars (USD100,000,000), immediately after such project is approved by the Board of Directors of the Guarantor or other relevant Group Member or Group Members or, in the case of a project whose capital cost to the Smedvig Group on a consolidated basis was originally budgeted not to exceed one hundred million Dollars (USD100,000,000) but has subsequently exceeded that figure, at such time as such cost overrun has become evident.
+Major Projects.
+The Borrower undertakes that it will provide the Joint Arrangers with disclosure of every Major Project undertaken by one or more Group Members either, in the case of a project whose capital cost to the Smedvig Group on a consolidated basis is originally budgeted to exceed one hundred million Dollars (USD100,000,000), immediately after such project is approved by the Board of Directors of the Guarantor or other relevant Group Member or Group Members or, in the case of a project whose capital cost to the Smedvig Group on a consolidated basis was originally budgeted not to exceed one hundred million Dollars (USD100,000,000) but has subsequently exceeded that figure, at such time as such cost overrun has become evident.
 For these purposes disclosure means a written presentation of such Major Project containing contractual particulars and a financial analysis and estimates both of its capital cost and the time for completion of its various stages and a review of any other issues which are material to fulfilment of such project.

-MAJOR PROJECTS.
+Major Projects.
 Over 40% of the borough is covered by current or planned regeneration - including Elephant and Castle (London’s largest ever redevelopment scheme by a single borough and costing £1.5bn).
 We also have regeneration of the Aylesbury estate, and ongoing change in Bermondsey, Canada Water, and ▇▇▇▇▇▇▇.
 Southwark Council’s Major Project Department has been set up to ensure that these major capital projects deliver our residents’ aspirations of better housing, better transport, more employment opportunities, better health and better education.
 This will have a major impact on the delivery of our crosscutting LAA outcomes.
 The Southwark Plan, adopted in July 2007 is one of the most important tools to achieve the objectives of the community strategy.
 The new Local Development Framework will update and develop this spatial vision and bring in detailed programmes for delivery of the major growth in population and jobs.
 We are proceeding with area action plans in key areas of regeneration at Aylesbury, ▇▇▇▇▇▇▇ and Canada Water in advance of the core strategy, but work is starting on a core strategy as the overarching programme for the spatial planning of the borough.

 (a) London 2012 Olympic and Paralympic Games;